gacetta/classes/hideaki/units/unit7.md

 5. Project: Set up a build a local full stack app using html, css, front-end js, and express without live server.
 Create an html for the root route “/”, and make an API for another restful route that triggers on button click that serves JSON that says “Hello, express!”

+6. be able to explain how general computer code runs v2.0 including hardware overview (primary storage, secondary storage) (watch the video 01 - Intro B - Python for Everybody Course and be able to summarize from memory)

 ## Requirements before unit interview
 - can explain why a front-end framework like react is useful
 - can explain what express is and what it’s abstracting